 A question I’ve asked myself many times…

-Research, data, and studies about the impact of accents
+Research, data, and studies about the impact

 - In 2010 there was a study done that asked a group of people with differing accents to record simple statements such as “ants don’t sleep”.
 Through their study, they found that the native English speakers were rated as the most truthful, while those with the heaviest accents were thought of as the least truthful.
 (Source: Max Planck Institute)